 If you are interested in improving your Spanish listening, comprehension, and conversation, this is the place for you.
 We offer you the opportunity to improve your Spanish skills in a safe and fun environment where you will live and interact with people that want to learn Spanish.
 Activities include cooking nights, cultural nights, movie nights, and more.

 Русский дом (Ruskii Dom) is a language floor in the ILC for students with an interest in Russian language and culture.
 Residents gather at meals, cook Russian food, go to Russian music concerts, visit local Russian food stores, watch Russian films, and chat in the hallways about daily life.
 Students of all levels of Russian are welcome.

 Tiandi (literally “Chinese heaven-and-earth”) is a community of students devoted to learning Chinese language and culture and sharing them with the UW-Madison campus, the state of Wisconsin, and beyond.
-With the support of a Graduate Language Program Coordinator, Chinese language learners of all levels, including native speakers, will share in meals, cultural activities, film screenings, and casual conversation. 欢迎光临中文天地!
+With the support of a graduate student who works as a Language Program Coordinator, Chinese language learners of all levels, including native speakers, will share in meals, cultural activities, film screenings, and casual conversation. 欢迎光临中文天地!

-K-House provides opportunities to enhance students’ cross-cultural understanding and Korean language proficiency.
-A graduate language program coordinator works with students in K-House and coordinates Korean-language social activities and provides language tutoring.
-Residents also enroll in a one-credit course on Korean culture taught by a faculty member in the Department of Asian Languages & Cultures and participate in ILC-wide events such as roundtable dinners, lectures, and other international programming.
+K-Community provides opportunities to enhance students’ cross-cultural understanding and Korean language proficiency.
+A language program coordinator works with students in K-Community and coordinates Korean-language social activities and provides language tutoring.
+Residents also enroll in a one-credit course on Korean culture taught by a faculty member in the Department of Asian Languages & Cultures and participate in ILC-wide events such as Roundtable Dinners, lectures, and other international programming.